CloudBytes-Academy/CloudBytes.dev/content/articles/99999967-install-multiple-ubuntu-wsl2.md

 Tags: wsl, ubuntu, windows
 Author: Rehan Haider
 Summary: A guide to installing multiple fresh instances of Ubuntu in WSL2
-Keywords: ubuntu, WSL, WSL2, linux, windows
+Keywords: ubuntu, WSL, WSL2, linux, windows, install multiple ubuntu in wsl2

 [TOC]

+**Last Updated:** 2026-04-13

 Windows Subsystem for Linux 2 ([WSL2](https://docs.microsoft.com/en-us/windows/wsl/install)) is in its second iteration that uses an actual Linux Kernel, an upgrade of the previous kernel emulator which was called Windows Subsystem for Linux (WSL).